 SCHOLARSHIP: High school or home school seniors whose parents or guardians are members or employees of Choptank Electric Cooperative are eligible to apply for seven $2,000 college scholarships.

 ASSISTANCE: Operation Round Up® is Choptank Electric Cooperative's community service assistance program.
 According to its bylaws, the Trust board may make donations to any worthwhile community cause, except no funds can be used for political purposes or to pay electric bills.
 The current mission statement of the Choptank Electric Trust allows for donations to be made for food, clothing, shelter, equipment, medical and educational needs.

 Supports local hospice foundation and United Concerned Christians through monetary donations.
-Gives 3 $1,000 scholarships a year to local high school students.
-Also supports the local 4-H club and park.
-Serves food at the Summerfest and Tuckahoe Outlaw Days.
-Also supports various local organizations.
+Gives 2 $1,000 scholarships a year to local high school students.
+Serves funnel cakes at the Summerfest .
+All proceeds from events goes back to support various local organizations in the county.

 Donates money for those that need eyeglasses.
 Applications for assistance purchasing eyeglasses available at the Department of Social Services.
 Contributes money to seeing-eye dog school, Leader Dog, Johns Hopkins Wilmer Eye Clinic, local schools, soccer teams, Girls and Boys State.
 Offer two $1000 scholarship to a graduating senior of NCHS.
 Meetings are the 1st and 3rd Mondays at 6:29 PM at the Denton Club House on Butler Dr. and Maryland Ave.

 Weekly Lunch meetings are held at the Chesapeake Culinary Arts Center, 513 Franklin Street in Denton Md.
 Lunch at 12 noon followed by brief business meeting and community speaker.